Skip to main content

 (PCB) drill core against age.
 Westerhold et al. Clim.
 Past, 14, 303–319, 2018. https://doi.org/10.5194/cp-14-303-2018.
 Creative Commons Attribution 3.0 License

-Sediment cores were taken at various sites (1262, 1267, 1266, 1265, 1263, and 690) aligned from left to right according to the water depth from deep to shallow.
+Sediment cores were taken at various sites (1262, 1267, 1266, 1265, 1263, and 690), aligned from left to right according to water depth, from deep to shallow.
 Note that 55.93 million years ago, at the start of the PETM, there was a sharp transition from light brown/gray, enriched in chalk, to dark brown, enriched in clay.
 Ocean acidification dissolved the chalk.
 It took over 100,000 years to recover.

 This very short time frame is called the Paleocene/Eocene thermal maximum (PETM,55.5 MYA), which shows very quick spikes (on the geological time scale) can and do occur.
 Approximately 1.5 petagrams (1015) of CO2 were released annually during the PETM.
-Now, we are releasing about 25 petagrams per year.
-Our present rate of warming is much greater than the rate of warming during the PETM (55.5 MYA).
-The best candidates for the source of CO2 release that caused the PETM are volcanoes, the oceans, and the permafrost.
+We are now releasing about 25 petagrams per year.
+Our current rate of warming is much higher than during the PETM (55.5 MYA).
+The best candidates for the source of CO2 responsible for the PETM are volcanoes, the oceans, and permafrost.
 Methane hydrates (a solid form of methane found in low-temperature, high-pressure waters) might also be another factor.

-The PETM and time after allowed for optimal evolution of primates.
+The PETM and time after allowed for the optimal evolution of primates.
 That time might be called the Age of the Primates (analogous to the Age of the Dinosaurs).
 Figure 13 shows that the arrival of the Oligocene was accompanied by much lower temperatures resulting from CO2 drawdown.
-This decimated the habitat of primates except in the tropic rainforests.
+This decimated primate habitats, except in tropical rainforests.
 Primates disappeared completely from North America but thrived in Africa.
-Tectonic forces caused the generation of the African Rift Valley, characterized by diverse geology and a less homogenous and more fractured landscape which again provided new challenges but also new habitats for the evolution of primates and the eventual appearance of Homo Sapiens.
+Tectonic forces generated the African Rift Valley, characterized by diverse geology and a less homogeneous, more fractured landscape, which again posed new challenges but also provided new habitats for the evolution of primates and the eventual appearance of Homo Sapiens.

 Update from December 3, 2023, Science